Medicare Coverage Overview

 Medicare Part D – Medicare Prescription Drug Coverage

-- A prescription drug option run by Medicare-approved private insurance companies
+- A prescription drug option offered by Medicare-approved private insurance companies

 - Helps cover the cost of prescription drugs

-- May help lower your prescription drug costs and help protect against higher costs in the future
+- It may provide lower prescription drug costs and help to protect against rising costs in the future

-- You need Part A and Part B coverage to enroll in Part D
+- You need to be enrolled in Part A and Part B coverage to enroll in Part D